DavidAppleyard.com

 Zebras are a lion's prey.
 Even domestic cats prey on small birds.

-principal + principle (1) The principal of a U.S. school is called a headmaster in the U.K.
+principal + principle (1) The principal of a U.S. school is called a headmaster in the UK.

 (2) Amsterdam is not the capital but the principal city of the Netherlands.